 The main goal of Introduction to Bioinformatics is to teach students how to use R and to gain knowledge of statistical approaches for the analysis of biological data.
 Students will learn how to use R, an open-source statistical programming environment that is widely used in biology.
 Our philosophy in this class is to learn R in a hands-on way, through tutorials and weekly homeworks that challenge the student to break down problems into manageable units.
-Students will apply their R skills to address a bioinformatic question of their own construction and present to the class.
+Students will apply their R skills to address a bioinformatic question of their own construction and present their results as a poster to the rest of the class.

 Students, especially graduate students, are encouraged to bring their own data sets to analyze and to ask a question that is specific to their thesis.
 Students are encouraged to consult with the instructor to devise their own project.